Cluedrew/iron-space/README.md

 for moving the object forward in time.
 Hence they have to main features, an `update` function that moves them forward in time and `collides` pedicate.

 For now all physics bodies are circles.
+At this point it would be trivial to fold it up into the GameObject but I will leave this open for expanstion for now.
+But even then only the collidable area changes.

 ##### Audio
 May not actually need an audio component, the interface around the audio